 On this page you will find all the information you need about the Early Years class and answer any questions you may have.
-If you would like a tour of our excellent facilities, please contact the school office.
+We have enjoyed meeting so many parents on our busy school tours.
+If you would like a tour of our excellent facilities during school time, please contact the school office.

 What and how do children learn in the Early Years?

 The Early Years curriculum is called the Early Years Foundation Stage Framework.
 It sets out seven areas of learning and development.

 The prime areas of learning are:

 - Communication and language

 The specific areas of learning are:

 These seven areas are used to plan your child’s learning activities.

 There are three characteristics of effective teaching and learning that are key elements in the Early Years Foundation Stage.
 They detail the ways in which children should learn.
 All children should display these characteristics every day: